Thursday, March 21, 2013

 Silence.

-“Okay boys!”
-I shouted while a clapped my hands in unison, “it’s boat time!”
+"Okay, boys!"
+I shouted while I clapped my hands in unison, "It's boat time!"

-“NOOOO!” they shout over their laughter and inability to steer and laugh at the same time.
+"NOOOO!" they shout over their laughter and inability to steer and laugh simultaneously.

-They drive past me as I stood motionless front and center of the yard.
+They drove past me as I stood motionless front and center of the yard.

-They circle around me on their 4 wheelers.
-Like sharks in the ocean circling its pray.
+They circle around me on their 4-wheelers, like sharks in the ocean circling their prey.
 I could only stand there and wait until one of them got close enough so I could grab him.

 "Gotcha!"

-“No!
-Dad, no!”
-Nico shouted as his battery power car rides off a short distance until it comes to a stop.
+"No!
+Dad, no!"
+Nico shouted as his battery-powered car rode off a short distance until it stopped.

-“Trust me you want to go.
-It’s the boat.
-The boat”- Trying to convince them
+"Trust me, you want to go.
+It's the boat.
+The boat"- Trying to convince my kids.

-Nico flails his legs like a fish swiping his tail side to side.
-He can’t escape my wide grasp and like a net, I bring him in the house and immediately douse him in sun block and dress him for the excitement of the boat!
+Nico flails his legs like a fish, swiping his tail.
+He can't escape my wide grasp, and like a net, I bring him into the house and immediately douse him in sunblock and dress him for the excitement of the boat!

-After securing him in his car seat I venture off into the house in search of the other catch of the day.
+After securing him in his car seat, I ventured into the house to search for the other catch of the day.
 I see him peeking around the corner.
 We make eye contact.
-My youngest son wastes no time to stick around and I get lost in his wake.
+My youngest son wastes no time sticking around, and I get lost in his wake.

 "Is this a game!"
 I announce out loud.
 "It's the boat!"

-I’m feeling a little ocean blue because I am beginning to think they aren't quiet into boating today.
-After I hooked my hands onto Christopher I finally prepare him for our voyage.
+I'm feeling ocean blue because I am beginning to think they aren't quite into boating today.
+After I hooked my hands onto Christopher, I finally prepared him for our voyage.

-“Okay boys, I just gotta get some gas for the boat.
-Will be on the water in no time.”
+"Okay, boys, I just gotta get gas for the boat.
+Will be on the water in no time."

-I approach the gas pump and reach for my wallet that should be resting in my back pocket.
+I approach the gas pump and reach for my wallet, resting in my back pocket.
 Hmm, not here.
 It must be in the boat.
-I climb into the boat and search for center console.
+I climb into the boat and search for the center console.
 No wallet.
-I then go to the cab of the truck and search the cubbie holes that are made for storage.
-Still, no wallet.
+I then go to the truck cab and search the cubby holes made for storage.
+Still, I need to find my wallet.

-I pause and just stare of into space, “where is my wallet?”
+I pause and stare into space, "Where is my wallet?"
 I say out loud.

 Giggles - from the backseat.